inside-track/dtspec/README.md

 the source factories and target expectations are not the values that are actually used in the data.
 Instead, they are simply **named refereces**.
 For example, in the "HelloGang" case, `id=1` belongs to Buffy and `id=2` belongs to Willow.
-But when dts generates the source data, the actual values may be 3 and 9, or 4 and 7, or something else.
+But when dtspec generates the source data, the actual values may be 3 and 9, or 4 and 7, or something else.
-Unique values are not generated in any deterministic manner -- each run of dts can give a diferent set.  dts only guarantees that the each named reference will be a unique integer (via the `generator` defined in the `identifier` section).
+Unique values are not generated in any deterministic manner -- each run of dtspec can give a diferent set.  dtspec only guarantees that the each named reference will be a unique integer (via the `generator` defined in the `identifier` section).

-Futhermore, in the second case called "GoodbyeVillians", we see that `id=1` belongs to Drusilla and `id=2` belongs to Harmony.  dts will generate unique values for this case as well, and they **will not** conflict with the values generated for the first case.
-So dts will pass back to the user 4 total records (Buffy, Willow, Drusilla, Harmony) with 4 different ids
+Futhermore, in the second case called "GoodbyeVillians", we see that `id=1` belongs to Drusilla and `id=2` belongs to Harmony.  dtspec will generate unique values for this case as well, and they **will not** conflict with the values generated for the first case.
+So dtspec will pass back to the user 4 total records (Buffy, Willow, Drusilla, Harmony) with 4 different ids